An introduction to semistability in geometric group theory: Introduction

 \begin{thm} Let $(G,\mathbb{P})$ be relatively hyperbolic with no non-central element of order two.
 Assume each peripheral subgroup $P \in \mathbb{P}$ is slender and coherent and all subgroups of $P$ are semistable.
 Then $G$ is semistable. \end{thm}

+A group is \emph{slender} if all of its subgroups are finitely generated, and it is \emph{coherent} if all finitely generated subgroups are finitely presented.
 The only slender, coherent groups that the authors are aware of are the virtually polycyclic groups.
 Since virtually polycyclic groups are known to be semistable by \cite{Mihalik83} (and all of their subgroups are again virtually polycyclic) the following corollary is immediate.

 \begin{cor} Let $(G,\mathbb{P})$ be relatively hyperbolic with no non-central element of order two.
 If each $P \in \mathbb{P}$ is virtually polycyclic, then $G$ is semistable. \end{cor}